Family Systems Therapy

 How a family systems therapy session is typically structured

-As in most forms of psychotherapy, you’ll likely spend your first session or two building rapport with your therapist and identifying the issues you’d like to focus on in therapy.
+As in most forms of psychotherapy, you’ll likely spend your first session or two building rapport with your therapist and naming the issues you’d like to focus on in family therapy.
 You may spend some sessions doing individual work, or in small subset groups with other family members.

 Generally speaking, a family systems therapist will not pass judgment or side with any particular member(s) of the family.
 Rather, the therapist’s role is to advocate equally for all members of the family and guide the family unit in reaching its own conclusions about the best courses of action.

-Family systems therapy usually takes place over multiple sessions, which may include some sessions with the entire family present and others with only individuals or subsets of the family.
+Family systems theory usually takes place over multiple sessions, which may include some sessions with the entire family present and others with only individuals or subsets of the family.

-What mental health conditions family systems therapy can help with
+What mental health conditions family systems theory can help with

-Family systems therapy is often used for families in which a child or a teenager is experiencing a mental health or behavioral challenge.
+Bowen family systems theory is often used for families in which a child or a teenager is experiencing a mental health or behavioral challenge.